Elcaro377/init-once/README.md

 ## Introduction

-`init_once` is a decorator that ensures an initialization function is executed **only once before the first call of the decorated function**.
-The initialization logic will not be repeated on subsequent calls to the decorated function.
+`init_once` is a decorator that **runs an initialization function once right before the decorated function is called for the first time**.
+The initialization runs only once. **No outer flag needed**.

 ## Dependencies and Version Requirements